-While there are several thousand rare diseases, the number of underling molecular etologies is far fewer.
+While there are several thousand rare diseases, the number of underlying molecular etologies is far fewer.
 Moreover, there are ongoing research eﬀorts and drug development eﬀorts to target these shared molecular etologies.

 Grouping rare disease patients based on the underlying molecular etology, rather than the traditional, symptom-based definition of disease, has the potential to in eﬀect reduce the numbers of disease, while greatly increasing the number of patients gaining access to clinical trials.
 Importantly, the basic approach of enrolling patients in “basket” clinical trials based on a molecular marker, rather than clinical features or organ system, is becoming common in the field of oncology, and has been accepted by the US FDA, resulting in drug approvals.